Vision-driven River Following of UAV via Safe Reinforcement Learning using Semantic Dynamics Model

-Vision-driven river following, as a specific form of coverage control problem, poses significant challenges for Reinforcement Learning (RL) due to its \textit{partial observability}, \textit{submodular reward structure}, and \textit{non-Markovian nature}.
-The partial observability arises from the agent's reliance on vision-based observations, which provide only a limited, first-person view of the environment, making it difficult to perceive the entire river layout \cite{wang2024synergistic}.
-Unlike standard Markov Decision Processes (MDPs, \cite{sutton2018reinforcement}), where the reward depends solely on the current state and action, river-following rewards are non-Markovian, as they depend on the agent's historical trajectory and are given only when new, unvisited segments of the river are explored \cite{wang2024synergistic}. \revise{Furthermore, this reward function is submodular, meaning that the marginal gain from visiting river segments diminishes as more segments are explored, akin to a diminishing returns property in optimization.
-This submodular structure, combined with the fact that rewards depend on the agent’s past trajectory rather than just the current state, renders the task a Submodular Markov Decision Process (SMDP, \cite{prajapat2023submodular}).
-As a result, a more sophisticated advantage estimation method is required to effectively leverage the submodular nature of the reward and the dependence on the trajectory.} Furthermore, safety is a critical concern in such environments, necessitating the use of Constrained Markov Decision Processes (CMDPs, \cite{altman2021constrained}) that introduce a cost function $C$ for penalizing unsafe actions, extending MDPs with the necessary safety constraints.
-These challenges necessitate more sophisticated reward estimation and policy optimization methods that can effectively capture temporal dependencies, leverage the submodular reward structure, and address safety requirements, leading to the formulation of a Constrained Submodular Markov Decision Process (CSMDP).
+Vision-driven river following, as a specific form of coverage control problem, poses significant challenges to Reinforcement Learning (RL) due to its \textit{partial observability}, \textit{submodular reward structure}, and \textit{non-Markovian nature}.
+The partial observability arises from the agent's reliance on vision-based observations, which provide only a limited first-person view of the environment, making it difficult to perceive the entire river layout \cite{wang2024synergistic}.
+Unlike standard Markov Decision Processes (MDPs, \cite{sutton2018reinforcement}), where the reward depends solely on the current state and action, river-following rewards are non-Markovian, as they depend on the agent's historical trajectory and are given only when new unvisited segments of the river are explored \cite{wang2024synergistic}. \revisefinal{ History-dependent rewards also arise in information gathering problems, where rewards encode reductions in uncertainty, making the return depend on the observation history rather than only the current state \cite{lauri2019information}. } \revise{Furthermore, this reward function is submodular, meaning that the marginal gain from visiting river segments diminishes as more segments are explored, akin to a diminishing returns property in optimization.
+This submodular structure, combined with the fact that the rewards depend on the agent’s past trajectory rather than just the current state, makes the task a Submodular Markov Decision Process (SMDP, \cite{prajapat2023submodular}).
+As a result, a more sophisticated advantage estimation method is required to effectively leverage the submodular nature of the reward and the dependence on the trajectory.} Furthermore, safety is a critical concern in such environments, necessitating the use of Constrained Markov Decision Processes (CMDPs, \cite{altman2021constrained}) that introduce a cost function $C$ to penalize unsafe actions, extending MDPs with the necessary safety constraints.
+These challenges require more sophisticated reward estimation and policy optimization methods that can effectively capture temporal dependencies, leverage the submodular reward structure, and address safety requirements, leading to the formulation of a Constrained Submodular Markov Decision Process (CSMDP).